tfluhr/test-project/docs/chapters/formatting.md

 title: Theories of Relativity
 ```

 The key begins a new line in the YAML file and is separated by the value with a colon (`:`) and a space.
-The value can be a string, [with or without quotations](https://www.yaml.info/learn/quote.html) (quotations can be usefule for capturing literal strings, especially if the string of text includes an apostrophe or other special character).
+The value can be a string, [with or without quotations](https://www.yaml.info/learn/quote.html) (quotations can be useful for capturing literal strings, especially if the string of text includes an apostrophe or other special character).
 YAML technically can store data types other than strings, but Lantern is mostly concerned with strings of text.

 ### Multiple Value Metadata Fields